datasektionen/bawang-content/namnder/idrottsnamnden/body.md

 If you are eager to get involved with some other sport, please let me know, most things can be arranged!

-Are you interested in participating in any of these activities, join the [Facebook Group](https://www.facebook.com/groups/datafotboll/) or take direct contact to the Section Sports Leader via __idrott@d.kth.se__.
+Are you interested in participating in any of these activities, join the [Facebook Group](https://www.facebook.com/groups/datakthsport) or take direct contact to the Section Sports Leader via [idrott@datasektionen.se](mailto:idrott@datasektionen.se).
 You can also send requests for activities/events to this address.
-Another channel that the Sports Committee intends to use is the news section on __datasektionen.se__.
+Another channel that the Sports Committee intends to use is the news section on [datasektionen.se](https://datasektionen.se/en/news).

 ## THS Championship